-No. Your health care provider cannot deny you access to your record because they think the information in the record might upset you or that it might cause you mental harm.
-However, they can deny your request if they believe you will become upset enough to physically harm yourself.
+No. Your health care provider cannot deny you access to your record because they think the information in the record might upset you or that it might cause you mental However, they can deny your request for your psychiatric or psychological records if they believe you will become upset enough to physically harm yourself.